steavy29/TLSharp/README.md

 To use it follow next steps:

-1. Clone TLSharp from GitHub
+1. Clone Telegram.Net from GitHub
 1. Compile source with VS2015
-1. Add reference to ```TLSharp.Core.dll``` to your awesome project.
+1. Add reference to ```Telegram.Net.Core.dll``` to your awesome project.

 #Dependencies

-TLSharp has a few dependenices, most of functionality implemented from scratch.
+Telegram.Net has a few dependenices, most of functionality implemented from scratch.
-All dependencies listed in [package.conf file](https://github.com/sochix/TLSharp/blob/master/TLSharp.Core/packages.config).
+All dependencies listed in [package.conf file](https://github.com/steavy29/Telegram.Net/blob/master/Telegram.Net.Core/packages.config).

 #Starter Guide